Large Dark Matter Halos Favor Growth of Larger Early Galaxies

 Trac and Cen’s team uses a two-phase simulation: First, an “N-body” simulation, including only dark matter and the force of gravity, creates a framework.
 Adding ordinary matter and radiation then refines a more realistic, “radiation- hydrodynamic” simulation.

 The latest version of the N-body simulation, run in November 2013, required almost 10 terabytes of computer memory—roughly the amount of information in all the Library of Congress’ printed books.
-With the largest amount of “shared memory” available to academic researchers—32 terabytes—Blacklight is ideal for such calculations.
+With the largest amount of “shared memory” available to academic researchers—32 terabytes.
+With the help of XSEDE ECSS staff at PSC, the scientists determined that PSC's Blacklight system would be ideal for such a calculation.

 The vastness of the simulation is striking.
 With 70 billion particles of dark matter, it encompasses an area 300 million light years across, containing 100,000 times the mass of our Milky Way galaxy.
 And it’s just a first step in creating a more complex radiation-hydrodynamic simulation, now under way.

 "Our simulations will guide the next-generation observations by the James Webb Space Telescope and others.
 Ultimately the dialog between simulation and observation will test the standard cosmological model and the theory of galaxy formation at the epoch of reionization.—Renyue Cen, Princeton University